 If these don’t work, and you actually do need to attend meetings and process other people’s requests, then I would suggest learning how to work around these commitments.
 Some of the commitments you know about in advance, such as meetings, are easier as you know the start and finish times and can plan what to do outside of those.
 The other times are a bit harder – when you’re interrupted spontaneously.
 These are harder to work around, but with practice and experience you can learn to handle the interruptions better and move back onto focusing on your own work.

 Ideally, we wouldn’t have interruptions and we’d be able to get out a solid eight hours of work, but in reality this doesn’t happen.
-Learning to handle the interruptions is a good part of becoming a great IT professional.
+Learning to deal with interruptions is a good part of becoming a great IT professional.

 Image courtesy of David Castillo Dominici / FreeDigitalPhotos.net